Russo-Ukrainian war (2022–present): International reactions

 The invasion received widespread international condemnation from governments and intergovernmental organisations.
-On 2 March 2022 and 23 February 2023, 141 member states of the UN General Assembly voted for a resolution that Russia should immediately withdraw.
-Seven, including Russia, voted against the measure.
-Political reactions to the invasion included new sanctions imposed on Russia, which triggered widespread economic effects on the Russian and world economies.
-As of July 2025, the EU had adopted 18 packages of sanctions against Russia and Belarus, totalling over 2,500 listed entities and persons.
+In March 2022 and February 2023, 141 member states of the UN General Assembly voted for a resolution that Russia should immediately withdraw.
+Seven, including Russia, opposed.
+Political reactions to the invasion included new sanctions on Russia, which triggered widespread effects on the Russian and world economies.
+As of July 2025, the EU had adopted 18 packages of sanctions against Russia and Belarus.
 Sanctions forced Russia to reorient its oil exports, rely more on LNG (which was not subject to EU sanctions), and shift its coal exports from Europe to Asia.
 Most European countries cancelled nuclear cooperation with Russia.

-Over 70 countries and the European Union delivered humanitarian aid to Ukraine, and nearly 50 countries plus the EU provided military aid.
-Economic sanctions included a ban on Russian aircraft using EU airspace, a ban of certain Russian banks from the SWIFT payments system, and a ban on certain Russian media outlets.
-Reactions to the invasion have included public response, media responses, peace efforts, and the examination of the legal implications of the invasion.
+Over 70 countries and the EU delivered humanitarian aid to Ukraine, and nearly 50 countries plus the EU provided military aid.
+Economic sanctions included bans on Russian aircraft using EU airspace, certain Russian banks from the SWIFT payments system, and certain Russian media outlets.
+Reactions to the invasion have included public and media responses, peace efforts, and the examination of the invasion's legality.

-Some countries, particularly in the Global South, saw public sympathy or outright support for Russia, due in part to distrust of US foreign policy.
-Protests and demonstrations were held worldwide, including some in Russia and parts of Ukraine occupied by Russia.
-Calls for a boycott of Russian goods spread on social media platforms, while hackers attacked Russian websites, particularly those operated by the Russian government.
-Anti-Russian sentiment against Russians living abroad surged after the invasion.
+Demonstrations were held worldwide.
+Calls for a boycott of Russian goods spread on social media, while hackers attacked Russian websites.
+Anti-Russian sentiment against Russians living abroad surged.
 In March 2022, Russian president Putin introduced prison sentences of up to 15 years for publishing "fake news" about Russian military operations, intended to suppress any criticism related to the war.

-According to the Economist Intelligence Unit in 2023, 31 percent of the world's population live in countries that are leaning towards or supportive of Russia, 30.7 percent live in neutral countries, and 36.2 percent live in countries that are against Russia in some way.
+Some countries, particularly in the Global South, saw public sympathy or support for Russia, due in part to distrust of US foreign policy.
+According to the Economist Intelligence Unit, in 2023, 31% of the world's population lives in countries that are leaning towards or supportive of Russia, 30.7% live in neutral countries, and 36.2% live in countries that are against Russia in some way.

-A number of supranational and national parliaments passed resolutions declaring Russia to be a state sponsor of terrorism.
-By October 2022, Latvia, Lithuania and Estonia had declared Russia a terrorist state.
-On 1 August 2023, Iceland became the first European country to close its embassy in Russia as a result of the invasion.
+Several parliaments passed resolutions declaring Russia to be a state sponsor of terrorism.
+By October 2022, Latvia, Lithuania, and Estonia had declared Russia a terrorist state.
+In August 2023, Iceland became the first European country to close its embassy in Russia as a result of the invasion.

-The invasion prompted Ukraine, Finland and Sweden to officially apply for NATO membership.
-Finland became a member of NATO on 4 April 2023, followed by Sweden on 7 March 2024.
+The invasion prompted Ukraine, Finland, and Sweden to apply for NATO membership.
+Finland became a member in 2023, and Sweden in 2024.